lowrycode/swaplett-project/README.md

 ![JavaScript validation message from JSHint](readme-images/js-validator.jpg)

 The warnings about async functions were ignored since this is the modern approach for handling asynchronous logic.
 The undefined `structuredClone` warning was ignored because this is a modern approach for making a deep copy of a nested object or array.
-The `playAudio` function is not infact an unused variable because when the definitions section is written dynamically, an onclick event is attached to the audio buttons when they are generated.
-These events reference the playAudio function.
+The `playAudio` function is not in fact an unused variable because when the definitions section is written dynamically, an onclick event is attached to the audio buttons when they are generated.
+These events reference the `playAudio` function.

 ## Lighthouse Analysis